 • Efficient and

 There are a few items that you cannot be placed in the bins.
 They are:

 • Paints – Any amount of paint in the can makes it unacceptable for the disposal bin.
 Empty cans may be placed in the disposal bin or in your blue bin at the curb on recycling day.

 • Chemical products

 • Hazardous materials

-The contents of disposal bins get sorted at a transfer depot.
-This means that only those things that are truly garbage go into the landfill.
+The contents of disposal bins get sorted at a private transfer depot.
+Therefore, this means that only those things that are truly garbage go into the landfill.

 Everything else gets recycled to its appropriate place.
-I recommend DumpNMove who I use for all my moving and downsizing projects.
-Proprietor, Dan Anderson provides excellent customer service and great pricing.
-(And if you are in need of commercial waste disposal, Dan is your guy).
+I recommend DumpNMove who I use for my moving and downsizing projects.
+Most importantly, Proprietor, Dan Anderson provides excellent customer service and great pricing.
+(Also, if you are in need of commercial waste disposal, Dan’s the man).

 Again, evaluate all the things you have in your home, garage, basement, and workshop.
 If it’s not economical for you to rent a bin on your own ask a few neighbours or family members if they would like to join you in downsizing their home and property.